-When considering the addition of an electrical outlet, the wiring itself is the most important factor.
+When considering the adding an electrical outlet in the middle of a run, the wiring itself is the most important factor.
 Carpentry work will be required if the path of the new outlet wire needs to run through wall studs or between floor and baseboard areas.
 Once you have decided on the location and any carpentry work has been completed, the outlet can be added in the middle of the existing circuit run.
 Homeowners with basic electrical wiring knowledge can do the work with a few tools and materials.

 Test an existing outlet on the circuit intended for the additional outlet using a 120-volt tester.
 Once power is verified, turn off the electrical power to the wiring circuit.
 Test the same outlet for absence of power using the tester.
 Verify that no power is present in the circuit.

 Work safely with electricity.
 Inform other members of your household that you will be working with receptacle wiring before you begin.

 Begin by cutting the sheathed cable at the place the outlet is to be installed using wire cutters.
 Cut the sheathing back 3 inches on both ends of the cables with a utility knife.
 Make a slow, deliberate cut, taking care not to score or damage the underlying insulated wires.
 Strip half an inch from the ends of the black and white insulated wires on both ends of the cables.

 Bend open-end loops on the stripped ends of the insulated wires and the bare copper ground wires on each of the cables.
 Pry open two slots on either side of the electrical box using the flat-head screwdriver.
 Next, pull each set of wires through their respective slots into the box as far as the slack will allow.